Garmin Fenix 7 & Epix Review For Hikers

-For hikers and outdoors enthusiasts, the Garmin Fenix 7 and Epix (Gen 2) offer a ton of functionality and tools, all packed into a small piece of metal on your wrist.
-But does the benefit of having one of these watches justify the steep cost?
-In this review and guide, I’ll take a look at the Fenix 7 and Epix from an outdoors and hikers’ perspective and make some recommendations on whether this watch is something you should invest in.
-I won’t cover the 2 billion non-outdoor things that this watch can do because this guide would take 100 days to read.
-My recommendations are based on my actual usage over hundreds of miles of hiking.
+The Garmin Fenix 7 and Epix (Gen 2) offer a ton of functionality and tools for hikers, all packed into a small piece of metal on your wrist.
+But does the benefit of having one justify the steep cost?
+In this review and guide, I'll take a look at the Fenix 7 and Epix from an outdoors and hikers' perspective and make some recommendations on whether this watch is something you should invest in.

-And if you find this guide helpful, please use my affiliate links to purchase your watch or anything from Amazon or REI.
+It's easy to say thank you for this guide!
+Simply use affiliate links above to purchase your watch or anything from Amazon or REI.
 I get a small commission of the sale, and you pay nothing extra.
 I depend on these commissions to keep guides like this ad-free, independent, and free of sponsorship.
 Also, note that Garmin did not sponsor this guide nor provide me any free units to test or evaluate.

 More Than a Hiking Watch